Panoz DP01: Development concepts

 Another major change from the previous car was the raised nose, which was moved farther above the front wing and directing more air to the underbody aerodynamics.
 The raised nose also created a safer environment for the driver in the event of a head-on collision with a wall or another car.
 The driver sat more upright than in the Lola chassis, to reduce the chances of back injuries, and to better accommodate the use of the HANS device.

-Champ Car used the 2.65L 90° 8-cylinder turbocharged Cosworth XFE as the exclusive engine during the 2007 season.
+Champ Car intended to lower the purchasing cost of the chassis and spare parts to ease the financial pressure on the teams, who had to purchase a brand new car and were not able to reuse their existing chassis.
+Whereas the outgoing Lola chassis cost approximately US $450k, the DP-01 cost US $295k.
+Spare parts were also priced at about 30 percent cheaper, with a gearbox costing US $45k rather than US $110k and the price of a complete nose assembly was set at US $16k rather than US $33k.

 Unveiling

 The DP01 was officially unveiled to the public at the Champ Car Grand Prix of Road America on September 24, 2006.
 Brazilian Roberto Moreno piloted the DP01 at the unveiling, putting down a few demonstration laps shortly before the feature Champ Car race that day.

 Debut

 The first Champ Car open test of the DP01 took place January 23 to January 25, 2007, at Sebring International Raceway.
 The second open test occurred on February 12 and 13 at MSR Houston.
 The third and last open test before the season took place March 9 and 10 at Mazda Raceway Laguna Seca.
 The Panoz DP01's race debut was at the Vegas Grand Prix on April 8, 2007.
 Team Australia's Will Power won the inaugural pole and the first race with the DP01.